MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-threadapi-h/threadapi-create.md

 * `func` A function pointer that indicates the entry point to the new thread.

-* `arg` A void pointer that must be passed to the function pointed to by `func`.
+* `arg` A void pointer that must be passed to the function pointed to by func.

 ## Return Value
-`THREADAPI_OK` if the API call is successful or an error code in case it fails.
+THREADAPI_OK if the API call is successful or an error code in case it fails.